 - Mudguard mounts add practicality

-Despite the name, the Endurance SL is a racy machine, one that’s very on-trend with aero tube profiles throughout, dropped seatstays and an integrated aero cockpit.
-Despite all this, the bike has rim brakes, although there’s also a disc version if you prefer.
+Despite the name, the Endurance SL is a racy machine and one that’s very on-trend, with aero tube profiles throughout, dropped seatstays and an integrated aero cockpit.

-Ribble gives you a full Shimano Ultegra groupset at this price plus a set of own-brand carbon clinchers.
-A range of alternative builds starting at around £1,600 are also available.
+Ribble gives you a full Shimano Ultegra groupset at this price, but a range of alternative builds starting at around £1,600 are also available.

 Latest Deals for the Ribble Endurance SL

 - Low weight